Dua Lipa Poses In White Crop Top & Tiny Shorts For Latest Instagram Upload

 “When I’m watching you at your concert I’ll also be closer to God,” a fourth admirer commented.

 Lipa is no stranger to impressing her loyal social media following.
 As previously reported by The Inquisitr, she showed off her newly dyed hair in a loose-fitted multicolored tie-dye jumper made out of fluffy material.
-Lipa wore her hair down and appeared to have applied a glossy lip and mascara for promo that took place at midnight.
-She posted three photos that were taken indoors in front of a brick wall, that were seemingly taken with a self-timer.
+Lipa wore her hair down and appeared to have applied a glossy lip and mascara for the promo shot that took place at midnight.
+She posted three photos that were taken indoors in front of a brick wall.
+The images were seemingly taken with a self-timer.